 The opportunity to make a real difference in people’s lives

 Every day, associates at Providence Health System answer the call to serve, to care and to heal.
 Our work is important and makes a real difference in people’s lives.
-Each year, more than 15,000 inpatients, and 150,000 outpatients and emergency room patients, seek care at Providence Hospital.
-We deliver nearly 2000 babies each year—more than any other private hospital in Mobile and among the top ten hospitals in the state.
-Our eleven physician practices serve patients throughout Mobile County, as well as the Moss Point/Pascagoula area and central Baldwin County.
+Each year, more than 15,000 inpatients, and 144,000 outpatients and emergency room patients, seek care at Providence Hospital.
+We deliver nearly 2,000 babies each year—more than any other private hospital in Mobile.
+Our 19 physician practices serve patients throughout southeast Mississippi and south Alabama.

 Recognition for work done well